fiedl/dot-zsh/README.md

 When hardlinked, the lib directory is included in git's source control.

-The `hln` command is defined in https://github.com/selkhateeb/hardlink and can be installed on mac os using `brew install hln`.
+The `hln` command is defined in https://github.com/selkhateeb/hardlink and can be installed on mac os using `brew install hardlink-osx`.

 Then the shread libraries can be included into the tex document: